 You may also like: 25 oldest colleges in America

 One of the biggest changes in the workforce is that more and more members of it don’t show up in person to work.
 The number of people who work from home at least part of the time rose by 115% in the decade between 2005 and 2015, according to data from Manila Recruitment.
 By 2017, 40% more U.S. employers offered telecommuting options than they did in 2010.

 In the last 10 years, huge chunks of the American workforce have traded traditional careers for collections of gigs—or at least picked up side hustles to supplement their incomes.
-Thanks to the rise of rideshare services and freelance-specific sites like Fiverr, over 57 million people, per the Gig Economy and Alternative Arrangements study, now work as independent contractors—that’s over one in three workers.
+Thanks to the rise of rideshare services and freelance-specific sites like Fiverr, over 57 million people work as independent contractors, per the Gig Economy and Alternative Arrangements study.
+That’s more than one in three workers.

 The aging of the massive baby-boomer population has been contributing to a graying workforce since the turn of the 21st century, with the 2010s seeing a dramatic spike in older workers.
 According to the Bureau of Labor Statistics (BLS), just 13.1% of the workforce in 2000 was 55 and older; by 2024, that percentage is expected to include one worker in four.
 This dynamic has forced companies to adjust their strategies and benefits packages to ease their aging workforces into retirement.

 The last decade saw a significant rise in so-called "reverse retirements."
 About one-in-three retirees now return to the workforce at some point, whether out of necessity or choice, according to a report from the Federal Reserve.